derek-knox/Notes/Mixing Games and Applications by Daniel Cook.md

 - Games provide small challenges with subtle hints.
 Users achieve the aha moment (dopamine rush) and feel self accomplished.
 This is why games are fun, the aha and sense of accomplishment.

 ## Exploratory Learning
-- STARS (skils atom or STARS atom)
+- STARS (skills atom or STARS atom)
     - Skills
     - Tools & Actions
     - Rules